jessety/env-smart/README.md

   lowercase: true, // make all keys lower case.
   // uppercase: true, // make all keys upper case
   verbose: true, // output debug information to the console
-  process: false // if set to false, don't parse the process env, only dotfiles });
+  process: false, // if set to false, don't parse the process env, only dotfiles
+  inlineTypes: false // don't allow inline type declarations in .env or .env.defaults, e.g. PORT=number=8080 });

 // The 'PORT' value has been re-named 'port' by including the `lowercase` option